NikhilEnjirapu/NikhilEnjirapu/README.md

 🎓 I'm currently pursuing B.Tech in Computer Science with a specialization in AI & ML.
 💼 Working as a UI/UX Designer at Codedale (Remote).
 🧠 Passionate about building intelligent solutions with clean, user-centered design.
-🔍 Actively looking for opportunities in AI/ML, Full Stack Development, or Product Design.
+🔍 Actively looking for opportunities in AI/ML, Full Stack Development.
 ---

 ## 💡 Skills & Tech Stack